Facilitated Labour Market Impact Assessment process for Quebec employers

 Wage rate

-The wages offered to all temporary foreign workers (TFW) must be consistent with the wage rate paid to Canadians and permanent residents, working in the same occupation and geographical area.
+The wages offered to all TFWs must be consistent with the wage rate paid to Canadians and permanent residents working in the same occupation and geographical area.
+Failure to meet this requirement will result in a negative LMIA decision.

-For more information about wage rates, visit the MIFI website (available in French only).
+For more information about wage rates, visit the MIFI website (French only).

 Positions covered by a collective agreement

-Employers, seeking to hire a TFW for a position that is covered under a collective agreement, must agree to pay the rate established by the collective agreement.
+To avoid receiving a negative LMIA decision, employers seeking to hire a TFW for a position that is covered under a collective agreement must ensure that hiring TFWs is not likely to adversely affect the course, the outcome, or the settlement of a labour dispute.
+They must also agree to pay the rate established by the collective agreement.
 In addition, if the employer offers benefits to Canadian or permanent resident workers, these benefits must be extended to the TFWs.

 Before you apply

-- Understand the various streams for hiring temporary foreign workers in Quebec
+- Understand the various streams for hiring TFWs in Quebec

 - Ensure you want to submit an application under the facilitated LMIA process.
 If after applying you decide you want to apply under a different process, you will need to cancel your original application and reapply under the new process.
 Processing fees are not refunded and cannot be transferred to your new application